 Mayor’s Office of Media and Entertainment takes most comprehensive action to date with 5 new initiatives addressing gender inequity in the entertainment sector

 NEW YORK—Mayor’s Office of Media and Entertainment (MOME) Commissioner Julie Menin today announced the launch of a groundbreaking series of initiatives targeting the underrepresentation of women in film and television.
 Study after study has confirmed that women - along with people of color, LGBT individuals, people with disabilities, and other groups – are consistently underrepresented both on camera and behind the scenes.
-For the first time ever, a municipal agency will be launching five initiatives aimed at addressing gender inequity in the film, theatre and television world: (1) a $5 million fund that will provide grants to support film and theatre projects by, for and about women; (2) pitch workshops for women filmmakers and a film financing conference connecting women filmmakers with financing for their projects; (3) a screenwriting contest for NYC screenwriters to broadcast a six-episode series on New York City’s channel 25; (4) an inspiring new block of programming on channel 25 focused entirely on women and their perspectives; and (5) a report analyzing the gender inequity of directors in the film industry.
+For the first time ever, a municipal agency will be launching five initiatives aimed at addressing gender inequity in the film, theatre and television world: (1) a $5 million fund that will provide grants to support film and theatre projects by, for and about women; (2) pitch workshops for women filmmakers and a film financing conference connecting women filmmakers with financing for their projects; (3) a screenwriting contest for NYC screenwriters to broadcast a five-episode series on New York City’s channel 25; (4) an inspiring new block of programming on channel 25 focused entirely on women and their perspectives; and (5) a report analyzing the gender inequity of directors in the film industry.

 "The de Blasio administration is committed to expanding employment opportunities and making sure New York City is a great place to live for all," said First Lady Chirlane McCray, Honorary Chair of the Commission on Gender Equity.
 "As we grow our entertainment industry, it is only logical to make sure our women and girls have the skills they need to fill these jobs.
 We will encourage more women to follow their dreams of working in the entertainment industry and give them the tools to do so.
 And thanks to the good work of Commissioner Menin, our young girls will see more women in media and have more role models."